justin-aquino/speed-typer/README.md

 > I plan on using HTML, CSS, Bootstrap/Other CSS Frameworks, and Javascript

 ## TECHNICAL OVERVIEW
-I will be implementing three levels of difficulty.
-All difficulties will have the same design and interface.
 The words to be typed will be displayed one by one.
 Once the user types the word correctly, a new word will be generated, and the score will be incremented by one.
-I will also implement a timer that will be incremented depending on the difficulty chosen by the player.
+I will also implement a count down timer that will be incremented whenever the player types in the word correctly.

 ## Levels of Difficulty Explained:
 I will be making **different arrays** for different levels of difficulty.
+MVP will only have Normal difficulty as default.
+Once the MVP goal has been reached, I will be adding more levels into the game.

 #### EASY MODE
 Short, easy-to-type words will be generated.
 Every time the player types in the word correctly, the score will increment, and another five seconds will be added to the running timer.
 Timer starts when player presses the first key.

-#### NORMAL MODE
+#### NORMAL MODE(DEFAULT)
 Medium-length, easy to type words / phrases will be generated.
 Every time the player types in the word correctly, the score will increment, and another 3 seconds will be added to the running timer.
 Timer starts when player presses the first key.

 #### HARD MODE